makezurich/website/README.md

 ## Deploying

-The `master` branch of this repository is configured to automatically deploy to production using [Travis-CI](https://travis-ci.org).
+The `master` branch of this repository is configured to automatically deploy to production using Github Actions.

 Make your changes, push them and enjoy life! **Automation FTW!**